 Depending on the time and scope of your event requirements, we may not be able to accommodate them.
 A consultation is required to assess your needs.

-No loans or set-ups outside of Wharton’s buildings
+No set-ups outside of Wharton’s buildings

 If your event is taking place elsewhere on Penn’s campus or beyond you will need to work with an alternate vendor for your equipment needs.